earlephilhower/arduino-pico/docs/freertos.rst

 ``setup()`` and ``loop()`` are assigned to only run on core 0, while ``setup1()`` and ``loop1()`` only run in core 1 in this mode, the same as the default multithreading mode.

+There is an LWIP worker thread running on core 0 at priority ``(configMAX_PRIORITIES - 2)`` This should allow for LWIP to always make progress even with applications that don't ``yield`` or ``delay``, while leaving the highest priority available for hard real time processes.
+This setting can be changed by defining ``LWIP_TASK_PRIORITY`` in your build process.

 You can launch and manage additional processes using the standard FreeRTOS routines.